hossam-create/Mnbara-Platform/docs/QUICK_TEST.md

 ---

-**Next Step:** Wait for Docker download to complete, then run the test commands above! 🚀
+**Next Step:** Wait for Docker download to complete, then run the test commands above! ًںڑ€